Akshay Raman

 Selected Projects

-Finetuning Video Diffusion Models for Multi-view Consistency
+Fine-Tuning Video Diffusion Models for 3D-Consistent Multi-view Generation

 Masters Capstone Project